datanav/docs/talk/index.rst

 ===============================
 Selective data synchronization eliminates the need to process and transfer entire datasets, focusing solely on the modified or new data elements

 Unlike traditional methods that synchronize all data indiscriminately, this innovative technique focuses on synchronizing only the data that undergoes changes.
-More details about Selective data synchronization can be found :doc:`here<https://docs.sesam.io/talk/selective-data-sync/index.html>`.
+More details about Selective data synchronization can be found `here <https://docs.sesam.io/talk/selective-data-sync/index.html>`_.